 Jeffrey P. Smith

-Jeffrey P. Smith earned his B.A. at Northwestern in 1977 and his J.D. at Harvard Law School in 1982, where he was an editor of the Harvard Civil Rights-Civil Liberties Law Review.
-Experienced in government and the public interest sector as well as private practice, nearly all of his 20+ year career has been in the area of civil law, with emphasis on advising individuals and entrepreneurs.
+Jeffrey P. Smith earned his B.A. at Northwestern and his J.D. at Harvard Law School, where he was an editor of the Harvard Civil Rights-Civil Liberties Law Review and vice-president of the Harvard Government Attorneys Project.
+Experienced in government and the public interest sector as well as private practice, most of his career has been in the area of civil law.
 He has practiced in nearly every forum in Illinois, from hearings before the Illinois Department of Labor and the Illinois Commerce Commission to arguments before the Illinois Supreme Court and the United States Court of Appeals for the Seventh Circuit.
-He has been listed since 1999 in Who's Who in American Law.
+He was first listed in Who's Who in American Law in 1999.
+From 2013-15 he served as General Counsel for the Illinois Department of Natural Resources.

-At Loyola University of Chicago School of Law, Jeff Smith served as the director of the Medicare Project and taught practical legal skills in such areas as landlord-tenant and domestic relations to over one hundred attorneys now practicing in Illinois.
-He has also lectured in election law, and has written on numerous topics, including editing chapters on hearsay and opinion evidence for a major legal publisher.
-Mr. Smith has served as a volunteer attorney and/or board member for numerous local organizations, including the judicial evaluation committee of the Independent Voters of Illinois.
-A frequent speaker at public meetings and panels, Mr. Smith is committed to reform in the government and judiciary.
+At Loyola University of Chicago School of Law, Jeff Smith directed the Medicare Project in the community law clinic and taught practical legal skills in such areas as landlord-tenant and administrative hearings to over one hundred attorneys now practicing in Illinois.
+He developed a curriculum in election law and has written on numerous topics, including editing chapters on hearsay and opinion evidence for a major legal publisher.
+He also developed and taught a course on environmental law at the undergraduate level.
+Mr. Smith has served as a volunteer attorney and/or board member for numerous organizations, including the judicial evaluation committee of the Independent Voters of Illinois, and was a founding member of three not-for-profit organizations in Evanston, Illinois.
+A frequent speaker at public meetings and panels, and the author of dozens of essays in print and online, Mr. Smith is committed to reform in the government and judiciary.

-Jeff Smith lives in Evanston, Illinois, where he and his wife raised two children.
-As a very early computer user, a former board member of a large Chicago-area computer user group, and a composer and writer, Jeff Smith is sensitive to the legal needs of those involved in fields which are changing rapidly with technology, such as hardware and software development, e-commerce, desktop publishing, video, music, and design.
+Jeff Smith is a Chicago native and attended the Maine Township public schools.
+He currently lives in Evanston, where he and his wife raised two children.
+As an early computer user, a former board member of a large Chicago-area computer user group, and a composer and writer, Jeff Smith is sensitive to the legal ramifications of fields that have changed rapidly with technology, such as hardware and software development, e-commerce, desktop publishing, video, music, and design.

 Back to JeffLaw.com home page